MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/StarterLayouts.md

 ![Material Design 2](https://cosmos-layouts.moonrise.net/Layouts/mdb-cfc/preview.jpg)

 This is a Bootstrap 5 theme that is enhanced with Material Design prinicples pioneered by Google.
-This theme comes with ample documentation, and, comes in difference frameworks such as plain JavaScript, React, Vue and others.
+This theme comes with ample documentation, and, [from their website](https://mdbootstrap.com/) you can obtain versions that support frameworks such as Angular, jQuery, React, and Vue.
 MD Bootstrap offers premium support that comes with website design tools.

 * Author: [MD Bootstrap](https://mdbootstrap.com/)
 * License: [MIT](https://github.com/mdbootstrap/mdb-ui-kit/blob/master/LICENSE)
-* Framework: Plain JavaScript (Other versions also available for Angular, React, jQuery, Vue and other framworks)
+* Framework: Plain JavaScript
 * Website: [https://mdbootstrap.com/](https://mdbootstrap.com/)
 * GitHub: [https://github.com/mdbootstrap/mdb-ui-kit](https://github.com/twbs/bootstrap)